-(e) If the Executive Director denies an application for an Operator License, Instructor/Administrator License or a Student Work Permit License, the procedure for a hearing after denial will be the same as outlined in Part 2, Rule 10.3 under II.
+(e) If the Executive Director denies an application for an Operator License, Instructor/Administrator License or a Student Work Permit License, the procedure for a hearing after denial will be the same as outlined under II.
 J. Section 3 of the Mississippi Gaming Commission Regulations.